 NetApp Professional Services representatives joined WWT on-site during the configuration period, during which WWT experts validated firmware and BIOS levels on all hardware, provided custom cabling and labeling, and leveraged an automated testing program to confirm port-to-port connectivity and performance.
 Working together as true partners, the WWT and NetApp teams conducted troubleshooting to address any problems they encountered along the way.

-We packed, shipped and delivered optimized systems to the customer in time to meet their aggressive 45-calendar-day deadline.
+We packed, shipped and delivered optimized systems to the client in time to meet their aggressive 45-calendar-day deadline.
 The project is ongoing and, to date, WWT has been awarded three increments totaling 12 systems, over 100 racks.

 Learn more about our global Integration Centers.